CfSOtago/GREENGridData/README.md

 The original project data is stored on the restricted-access University of Otago's High-Capacity Central File Storage [HCS](https://www.otago.ac.nz/its/services/hosting/otago068353.html).

 ## Using the code
 This repo is intentionally structured as an R package so you can install it and re-use the code.
-You can do this in two ways:
+You can do this in three ways:

+### Download it
+This will just give you the code to explore & play with.

 ### Clone/fork the repo from github
 This will give you a replication of the package as a local repo which you can edit & re-build/re-install as often as you like.
 You should set this up as an [RStudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).
 You can then (if you wish) submit pull requests for any improvements you make.